szewong/iformauth-react/readme.md

 In App.js

 ```
-{ withAuthenticator } from 'iformauth-react'
+import { withAuthenticator } from 'iformauth-react'

 function App() {
   return (.....);